nightconcept/boba-site/project/boba-learn.md

 var player_name = "June" // Inferred as a string
 ```

-##### Formatting Strings with F-Strings
+#### Formatting Strings

-> To embed variables and expressions directly into a string, Boba uses **f-strings**.
+To embed variables and expressions directly into a string, Boba uses **f-strings**.
 An f-string is a string literal prefixed with the letter `f`.
-This explicitly tells the compiler to process any expressions inside curly braces `{}`.
+This prefix acts as a signal that commands the compiler to actively scan the string for `{}` placeholders and evaluate the expressions inside them.

 ```boba
 let player_name = "Ada"